elastisys/security-review/README.md

 1. Do we have Identity provider access control in place ?
 Is it both for the user and other service ?
 2. Do we have the service account for cloud run service ?
 If so , what permissions are provided ?
+3. How access tokens used to authenticate when calling Google Cloud APIs ?

 ### Use of Cryptography